Jerry Garcia: San Francisco

 In June, Garcia graduated from the local Menlo Oaks school.
 He then moved with his family back to San Francisco, where they lived in an apartment above the family bar, a newly built replacement for the original, which had been torn down to make way for a freeway entrance.
 Two months later, on Garcia's fifteenth birthday, his mother bought an accordion for him, to his great disappointment.
-Garcia had long been captivated by many rhythm and blues artists, especially Chuck Berry and Bo Diddley, leaving him craving an electric guitar.
+Garcia had long been captivated by many rhythm and blues artists, especially Chuck Berry, Elmore James and Bo Diddley, leaving him craving an electric guitar.
 After some pleading, his mother exchanged the accordion for a Danelectro with a small amplifier at a local pawnshop.
 Garcia's stepfather, who was somewhat proficient with instruments, helped tune his guitar to an unusual open tuning.

 Cazadero

 After a short stint at Denman Junior High School, Garcia attended tenth grade at Balboa High School in 1958, where he often got into trouble for skipping classes and fighting.
 Consequently, in 1959, Garcia's mother again moved the family to a safer environment, to Cazadero, a small town in Sonoma County, 90 mi north of San Francisco.
 This turn of events did not sit well with Garcia, who had to travel by bus 30 mi to Analy High School in Sebastopol, the nearest school.
 Garcia did, however, join a band at his school known as the Chords.
 After performing in and winning a contest, the band's reward was recording a song.
 They chose "Raunchy" by Bill Justis.